Honda issues 'Do Not Drive' warning for 8,200 U.S. vehicles over air bag risks

-WASHINGTON, Feb 3 (Reuters) - Honda Motor Co on Friday issued a "Do Not Drive” warning for 8,200 2001-2003 model year Acura and Honda vehicles with unrepaired Takata air bag inflators in the United States, auto safety regulators said.
+WASHINGTON, Feb 3 (Reuters) - Honda Motor Co 7267.T on Friday issued a "Do Not Drive" warning for 8,200 model year Acura and Honda vehicles with unrepaired Takata air bag inflators in the United States.

+The urgent warning covers various 2001-2003 model year Honda Accord, Civic CR-V and Odyssey, Pilot and Acura 3.2CL and 3.2 TL vehicles with so-called "Alpha" inflators.

 More than 30 deaths worldwide - including at least 23 U.S. fatalities - and hundreds of injuries in various automakers' vehicles since 2009 are linked to Takata air bag inflators that can explode, unleashing potentially deadly metal shrapnel inside vehicles.